crispgm/kicker-cli/docs/ranking_system.md

 ## Kicker Ranking System

-KCS provides both merit-based ranking (KRP) and ELO-based (KES) ranking.
+We provides and implemented both merit-based ranking (KRP) and ELO-based (KES) ranking.
+Otherwise, ITSF and ATSA ranking systems are already built-in.
+All the points and scores can be used simultenously.

 ### Kicker Ranking Points (KRP)